 NS 420 Naval Leadership and Management II (3 cr)

 NS 430 Amphibious Warfare (3 cr)

-Students have the ability to chose among the various courses for the concentrations listed above.
+Students have the ability to choose among the various courses for the concentrations listed above.

 Admissions and Certification of Minor